Quit Smoking to Reduce Health Insurance Costs

 How Does Smoking Affect Health Insurance Premiums?

-Treating the illnesses and diseases associated with smoking is expensive to health insurance companies.
-Because they are for-profit businesses, they pass those extra costs onto consumers, which means you pay more for your insurance.
+Treating the illnesses and diseases associated with smoking is expensive for health insurers, and they typically pass those extra costs on to consumers.

-On average, smokers pay up to 50 percent more than non-smokers for health insurance.
-As an example, if a non-smoker in your same demographic and health condition pays $500 for health insurance per month, you as a smoker could pay $750.
+On average, smokers can pay up to 50 percent more than non-smokers for health insurance.
+For example, if a non-smoker in your demographic pays $500 per month, a smoker could pay about $750.

 How can a Smoker Reduce Health Insurance Premiums?

-Until you kick your smoking habit, check into several ways to reduce your premiums by even a few dollars a month.
+Until you quit, there are steps that may reduce your premiums by a few dollars each month.

 2. Bundle health and other insurance policies.
-When you buy multiple insurance policies from the same company, you could get a break on your premiums.
-Talk to your health, auto, home or life insurance agent for details on how bundling can save you money.
+Buying multiple policies from the same company can produce discounts—ask your health, auto, home, or life agent for details.

 Smoking is costly both in dollars and in your quality of life.
 Commit to quitting on March 14.
-For more tips, talk to your doctor and insurance agent.
-And mark March 14 on your calendar as the day you quit smoking for good.
+For more tips, talk to your doctor and talk to an agent.

 Need insurance for You, Your Family or Your Business?